Want to speak to someone? Call us on 1800 88 21 21

 To find out more about where the Master of Mental Health Nursing can lead you, visit the 'Careers' tab.

-The University of Newcastle’s Master of Mental Health Nursing will qualify you to work collaboratively with a range of other health professionals in a variety of settings including general and psychiatric hospitals, substance abuse treatment programs, home healthcare services, community mental health agencies, primary care and private practice.
+The University of Newcastle’s Master of Mental Health Nursing will qualify you to work independently and collaboratively with a range of other health professionals, in a variety of settings including general and psychiatric hospitals, substance abuse treatment programs, home healthcare services, community mental health agencies, primary care and private practice.

 A career as a mental health nurse can be a very satisfying.
 With an increasing demand for qualified and experienced people in this field, long term employment and career progression will be possible in areas such as rural mental health, child and adolescent mental health, mental health nursing in emergency departments, forensic mental health and mental health nursing in primary care (general practice).
-You will be responsible for undertaking activities including mental health promotion and screening, prevention, teaching, specialist counselling and psychotherapy, medication management and direct nursing care.
+You will be responsible for undertaking activities including mental health promotion and screening, prevention, teaching, specialist counselling and psychotherapy, medication management.

 For more detailed information on eligibility, courses and requirements of the Master of Mental Health Nursing visit the ‘Details’ tab.